-Military History: Currently his Army records are unavailable.
+Military History: Currently William’s Army records are unavailable.
 From the above notice he seems to have originally been in the King’s West Africa Regiment.

 Hart’s Army List for 1908 has him in the “N. Nigeria Regt.” where he was promoted to 2/Lieutenant on 19th May 1900; Lieutenant on 1st February 1902, and Captain on 2nd November 1907.